Skip to main content

 First time setup

 Docker Compose is used in a limited capacity and gives the ability to easily run containers in local development mode instead of executing individual Docker commands.
-You will be running a local registry container that allows you to push and host images that Kubernetes needs in order to start services.
+You will start a local registry container that allows you to push and host images that Kubernetes needs to start services.
 Using Kubernetes locally allows us to spin up services and create resources similar to production.
-Additionally, your local Postgres database will run in a container started by Docker Compose.
+Additionally, local Postgres, Redis and ClickHouse will run in a container started by Docker Compose.

 The following steps need to be performed the first time on your local development machine.